 Especially, when one hour paid work a week is considered employment in this country.”

 I have been on welfare, lots.
 I am part of what some of my case managers call the ‘revolving door’ at WINZ (Work and Income) – as in, I keep coming back with my hand out like Oliver Twist asking, “please Sir, can I have some more?”

-I’ve also spent the better part of the last decade working low-paid and insecure hospitality work, and I’ve always been subject to casual contracts, which effectively operate just like zero hours.
+I’ve also spent the better part of the last decade working low-paid and insecure hospitality work and I’ve always been subject to casual contracts, which effectively operate just like a zero hours contract.
 I have worked up to three jobs so I can scrounge enough hours together to pay back my student loan and pay bills and rent.
-I rarely ever know how much my pay cheque is going to be or how many hours I will get from the jobs I am working.
-Some weeks I earn 300 bucks, sometimes a bit more – but often a lot less.
+I rarely, if ever, know how much my pay cheque is going to be or how many hours I will get from the jobs I am working.
+Some weeks I earn 300 bucks, sometimes a bit more, but often a lot less.

 When I have been sacked for whatever reason from whatever crap job I am working, or if I’m simply struggling to scrape together enough hours to break 20 hours a week (under-employment is a massive problem in this country) I find myself at WINZ again.

 Trust me when I say: I really don’t want to be there.